-Table 9 - Q3 2015-16 London Overground TfL business plan key performanceIndicators (KPI) and National Rail performance figures
+Table 9 - Q4 2015-16 London Overground TfL business plan key performance Indicators (KPI) and National Rail performance figures

-National Rail Performance measure Q3 Target 2015-16 Current performance level Customer satisfaction - overall (National Rail Passenger Survey bi- annual data).
-Percentage satisfied or good Average of similar London and South East TOC's: 81% (Not a TfL target) 88% (Autumn 2015) Public Performance Measure (Network Rail figures) Average of London and South east TOCs is 86% (Not a TfL target) 93.8% TfL KPIs Q3 Target 2015-16 Current performance level Overall customer satisfaction score (TfL measure) 82 83 On time performance (A TfL measure of PPM Moving Annual Average) 94.5% 94.2%
+National Rail Performance measure Q4 Target 2015-16 Current performance level Customer satisfaction - overall (National Rail Passenger Survey biannual data).
+Percentage satisfied or good Average of similar London and South East TOC's: 81% (Not a TfL target) 88% (Autumn 2015) Public Performance Measure (Network Rail figures) Average of London and South east TOCs is 86% (Not a TfL target) 94.5% TfL KPIs Q4 Target 2015-16 Current performance level Overall customer satisfaction score (TfL measure) 82 84

+On time performance (A 94.5% 94.4%

+TfL measure of PPM

+Moving Annual Average)

-London TravelWatch's overall performance assessment of London Overground is as follows.
+London TravelWatch's overall performance assessment of London Overground is as follows:

 London Overground has achieved some of its targets.
-RTA was worse than previous quarter and the same period a year ago.
+RTA was better than previous quarter and the same period a year ago.
 The TOC has seen a deterioration of performance attributed to the knock on effects of the works at London Bridge and the poor performance of other TOC's.
-Customer complaints have increased compared to Q3 2014-15.